-If you’re wondering what is IMEI, you’ve come to the right place.
+If you’re wondering what IMEI is, you’ve come to the right place.
 IMEI (International Mobile Equipment Identity) is a unique number for identifying a device on a mobile network.
 You can think of it as your phone’s social security number.
 It has 15 digits and is assigned to every GSM phone — CDMA devices have a MEID number.

 The IMEI number comes in handy when your handset gets lost or stolen.
 No, it won’t magically bring the phone back to you, but you can make sure whoever found or stole it won’t be able to use it.
-Your carrier can blacklist a device based on its IMEI number and can contact other carriers to do the same.
-This means the phone won’t be able to make/receive calls anymore or connect online via the cellular network, even with a new SIM card.
+Your carrier can deny list a device based on its IMEI number and can contact other carriers to do the same.
+This means the phone won’t make/receive calls anymore or connect online via the cellular network, even with a new SIM card.

 The IMEI number also reveals loads of other details about a phone.
 These include the brand and model, year of release, and specifications.
 You can try this out by visiting IMEI.info and typing in your phone’s IMEI number — it’s free.

 How to check IMEI on your Android phone

 Now that you know what IMEI is let’s take a look at how to find it.
 The easiest way to check IMEI on an Android phone is to dial *#06#, after which the number should appear on your screen.
 If you have a dual-SIM phone, you’ll see two IMEI numbers — one for each SIM slot.
 You can also check IMEI in your device’s settings by heading to About device > Status > IMEI information, although the path may differ depending on your handset.